Orthodontics

 Braces work by applying gentle, continuous pressure that gradually shifts teeth into healthier positions.
 As teeth move into proper alignment, the relationship between the upper and lower jaws can also improve.

-Patients experiencing these issues often ask Can Braces Fix TMJ by correcting the bite imbalance that contributes to joint stress.
+Patients experiencing these issues often ask if braces can fix TMJ by correcting the bite imbalance that contributes to joint stress.
 By aligning the teeth and stabilizing the bite, braces can help the jaw function more naturally.

 Improved alignment allows chewing forces to be distributed evenly across the teeth and joints.
 This balanced function can reduce muscle tension and may relieve some of the discomfort associated with TMJ disorders.